ibrahim-sisar/ibrahim-sisar/README.md

 ## 🚀 About Me

-I'm a 16-year-old passionate programmer from Gaza, living in Egypt.
-I've built robots, apps, and platforms that aim to change lives — all while self-learning in the middle of crises.
+I'm a passionate programmer I've built robots, apps, and platforms that aim to change lives — all while self-learning in the middle of crises.

 - 🧠 Specialized in Python, JavaScript, and backend frameworks (Django, Flask).
 - 🕹️ Robotics expert – Arduino, ESP32, IoT systems.